Asset Publisher

 APPROVED BY GOVERNING BODIES:

-On April 7, 2023 Pear Therapeutics filed for bankruptcy and the digital application (reSET-O and reSET) are no longer available.
+On April 7, 2023 Pear Therapeutics filed for bankruptcy.

 In 2017, reSET® (Pear Therapeutics), received de novo marketing clearance from the FDA to provide CBT as an adjunct to contingency management, for patients with substance use disorder who are enrolled in outpatient treatment under the supervision of a clinician (DEN160018).
 This is the first prescription digital therapeutic to be approved by the FDA.